Create an Account

 This is often where citations fail.
 Many problems come from poor fit, not from "bad" sources.

-Validia checks whether the paper or report genuinely supports the claim you entered, in the same scope and meaning.
-It looks at whether the claim is addressed, whether key terms align, and whether the evidence matches the strength of the statement (for example, correlation versus causation).
-It also considers scope: population, location, timeframe, and context.
+Validia checks whether the paper genuinely supports the claim you entered — in the same scope and meaning.
+It looks at key term alignment, evidence strength (correlation vs. causation), and scope: population, location, timeframe, and context.

 A strong paper can still be the wrong support for your specific claim.